XFastDataLab/GBSK/README.md

    ```

-2. Add the `Algorithms/` directory to your MATLAB pah:
+2. Add the `Algorithms/` directory to your MATLAB path:
    ```matlab
    addpath(genpath('path_to_GBSK/Algorithms'));
    ```